GauSim/nestjs-typeorm/blog/text.md

-Like this we can run `npm run start:dev` to start our API-server, that on start it should pick up the `.env`-values from the `ConfigService` what then will connect typeORM to our database - sweet!
+Like this we can run `npm run start:dev` to start our API-server, that on start it should pick up the `.env`-values from the `ConfigService` what then will connect typeORM to our database and it's not bound to my machine - sweet!

 ## Define and load data model entities.